We’re often asked whether individuals who work with children need a DBS check when parents are present at all times.

 Similarly, as long as parents are present, an employee or volunteer providing ad hoc advice or guidance to children regarding their physical or emotional health would not have to undergo a DBS check.
 However, offering this type of support regularly would necessitate a disclosure.

-For more information about whether or not an enhanced DBS check is required when parents are present, please do get in touch – we’d be happy to help.
+For more information about whether or not an enhanced DBS check is required, please do get in touch – we’d be happy to help.

 Back to Blogs